 - 1. A baccalaureate degree from an accredited college or university.
 Students may be admitted with a baccalaureate degree in a field other than social work or social welfare. - 2.
-A minimum cumulative grade point average of 2.5 on a 4.0 scale. - 3.
+A minimum cumulative grade point average of 2.74 on a 4.0 scale. - 3.
 A minimum of 30 credit hours of liberal arts courses, including human biology and statistics. - 4.
 Evidence of volunteer and/or work experience in the field of social work. - 5.
-A minimum Test Score from "Test of English as a Foreign Language" (TOEFL) score of 550 for international students for whom English is a second language.
+A satisfactory TOEFL (Test of English as a Foreign Language) or IELTS score must be submitted or proof of successful completion of ESLI for all international student applicants from non-English speaking countries.
+Minimum Scores: TOEFL = 69; IELTS = 6.5